Course Outline

 Tracking and Monitoring Business Activity for Government

-Configuring BizTalk Server for Highly-Available Operations for Government
+Configuring BizTalk Server for High Availability in Government

 Disaster Recovery in BizTalk for Government